cleverpush/cleverpush-developer-docs/docs/sdks/xamarin/setup.md

 ## Custom sounds

-iOS supports `aiff`, `wav` and `caf` audio files with a maximum length of 30 seconds.
+Android + iOS both support `wav` audio files with a maximum length of 30 seconds.

-1. Add the sound file(s) to the Xcode project root and make sure "Add to targets" is selected when adding the files.
+1. Add the sound file(s) to Resources (Resources root for iOS, `res/raw/` for Android) in the project.
 2. When sending a notification you can enter the filename (with extension) in the field "Sound" in the advanced settings.
-3. If you send notifications via the API you can use the parameter "soundFilename".
+3. If you send notifications via the API you can use the parameter "soundFilename".

 ![](https://i.ibb.co/nssvMNk/Screenshot-2021-04-02-at-12-40-24-PM.png)